 Why it works: This is a brave, authentic answer.
 Admitting to a personality flaw, especially one that could affect the way you handle teamwork, can be risky.
 When you explain that you took some time to reflect on the issue and then worked to be better, however, you’re showing the interviewer that you are self-aware and capable of overcoming obstacles with grace.

-Why it works: This answer shows that the person took the initiative to find a better solution when they realized their first fix wasn’t enough.
-Spelling errors matter more in some jobs than others, but it’s valid to worry about avoiding them when communicating with clients.
+Why it works: This answer shows that the person took the initiative to find a better solution when they realized what they were doing wasn’t efficient.
+Knowledge management matters more in some jobs than others, but it’s valid to worry about proper time management.

 Turn Your Weaknesses into Strengths

 When you encounter this question, be honest, and demonstrate self-awareness.
 Remember, answering these questions gives you the chance to show the interviewer that you can recognize and overcome personal challenges.
 Ready to launch a better job search?
 Betterleap is helping thousands of job seekers to find their dream jobs.